-39. The use of SEIFA and similar area-based measures is not appropriate for the ACT as the measure of disadvantage, due to the distributed nature of social housing and general social mobility in the Territory.
-In the ACT, SEIFA identifies approximately 1% of children as being disadvantaged, rather than an estimated 12% to 20% under other measures.
+36. The use of SEIFA and similar area-based measures is not appropriate for the ACT as the measure of disadvantage, due to the distributed nature of social housing and general social mobility in the Territory.
+In the ACT, SEIFA identifies approximately 1% of children as being disadvantaged, rather than an estimated 12% to 20% under other measure.

-Performance requirements, reporting and payment summary 2024
+Performance requirements, reporting and payment summary 2025

-- 40. Performance Reporting for 2024 will capture progress against planned actions undertaken by Australian Capital Territory as detailed at Table 4.
-States should provide sufficient detail in performance reporting to enable consideration of progress against actions and provide the Commonwealth with a draft prior to submission of the final report. - 41.
+- 37. Performance Reporting for 2025 will capture progress against planned actions undertaken by the Australian Capital Territory as detailed at Table 5.
+States should provide sufficient detail in performance reporting to enable consideration of progress against actions and provide the Commonwealth with a draft prior to submission of the final report. - 38.
 Performance reporting will be signed off by the Commonwealth Minister who will then inform the Australian Capital Territory Minister of the outcome through an exchange of letters.